 statesman

-The governor, having familiarized himself with the book, did not invite the author to dinner, but kicked him in the face and put him in prison, from where the poor fellow under strict guard, so that he would not embarrass people on the way with unreasonable speeches and delusional predictions, was taken to St. Petersburg.
-There were people in Petersburg who were sincerely interested in his predictions.
-They served on the Secret Expedition and diligently recorded everything the monk said in the minutes of interrogations.
-During interrogations by the investigator Alexander Makarov, the simple-minded Abel did not refuse a single word of his, claiming that he had been tormented by his conscience for nine years, since 1787, from the date of his vision.
-He wanted and was afraid "to tell Her Majesty about this voice."
-And yet in the Babayevsky monastery he wrote down his visions.
+The governor, having read the book, did not invite the author to dinner, but gave him a punch in the face and put him in prison, from where the poor fellow, under strict guard, so that he would not embarrass people along the way with unreasonable speeches and delusional predictions, was taken to Petersburg.
+There were people in St. Petersburg who were sincerely interested in his predictions.
+They served in the Secret Expedition and diligently wrote down everything the monk said in the protocols of interrogations.
+During interrogations by the investigator Alexander Makarov, the ingenuous Abel did not refuse a single word of his, claiming that he had been tormented by his conscience for nine years, since 1787, from the day of the vision.
+He wished and was afraid "about this voice to tell Her Majesty."
+And yet, in the Babaevsky Monastery, he wrote down his visions.

-If it were not for the royal family, most likely, the seer would have been whipped or rotted in remote monasteries.
+If not for the royal family, most likely, they would have ruined the seer or rotted in deaf monasteries.
 But since the prophecy concerned a royal person, the essence of the matter was reported to Count Samoilov, the prosecutor general.
-How important everything related to the crowned persons was, follows from the fact that the count himself arrived on the Secret Expedition, talked with the seer for a long time, inclining to believe that he was a holy fool.
-He talked with Abel "in high tones", hit him in the face, shouted at him: "How did you, the evil head, dare to write such words on an earthly god?"
-Abel stood his ground and just muttered, wiping his broken nose: "God taught me to make up secrets!"
+How important everything related to the crowned persons was, follows from the fact that the count himself arrived on the Secret Expedition, talked for a long time with the seer, leaning towards the fact that before him was a holy fool.
+He spoke with Abel “in high tones”, hit him in the face, shouted at him: “How dare you, evil head, write such words against an earthly god?”
+Abel stood his ground and only mumbled, wiping his broken nose: “God taught me how to make secrets!”

-After much hesitation, they decided to report the fortune teller to the queen.
+After long doubts, they decided nevertheless to report on the soothsayer to the queen.
 Catherine II, who heard the date of her own death, became ill, which, however, in this situation is not surprising.
-Who would feel good with such news ?!
-At first, she wanted to execute the monk “for this boldness and violentness,” as required by law.
-But nevertheless, she decided to show generosity and by decree of March 17, 1796, “Her Imperial Majesty ... deigned to indicate Vasily Vasilyev ... to put him in the Shlisselburg fortress ... ".
+Who would be happy with such news?
+At first, she wanted to execute the monk “for this boldness and violence”, as was prescribed by law.
+But nevertheless, she decided to show generosity and by decree of March 17, 1796, “Her Imperial Majesty ... deigned to indicate this Vasily Vasilyev ... put him in the Shlisselburg Fortress ...
+And the above-mentioned papers written by him should be sealed with the seal of the Prosecutor General, stored in the Secret Expedition ".

-Abel stayed in the damp Shlisselburg casemates for ten months and ten days.
-In the casemate, he learned the news that shocked Russia, which he had known for a long time: on November 6, 1796, at 9 o'clock in the morning, Empress Catherine II suddenly died.
+Abel spent ten months and ten days in the damp Shlisselburg casemates.
+In the casemate, he learned the news that shocked Russia, which he had long been aware of: on November 6, 1796, at 9 o'clock in the morning, Empress Catherine II suddenly died.
 She died exactly the same day according to the prediction of the prophetic monk.

 Emperor Paul I